EmelieMarkkanen/p5-garden-diary/TESTING.md

 ### Add plants form
 - The user can access the form to post a plant from the button on the plants page.
 - The form features image upload functionality.
 The image upload field lets the user upload an image.
-- When an image have been added the the image upload field a button is displayed, letting the user reupload a different image if they want to change it.
+- When an image have been added to the image upload field a button is displayed, letting the user reupload a different image if they want to change it.
 - The Name field lets the user add the name of the plant.
 - The Care instructions field lets the user add a text to the post.
 - The Plant type drop down menu lets the user choose what kind of plant it is.